DRTAC7/aegis/README.md

 ***AEGIS May be obtained from the following sources:***

 1. `pub /get drtac7/aegis.bas` (requires a user account on https://www.telehack.com)
     - AEGIS runs only on telehack.
-Running the command above is the most direct way to access AEGIS.
+Running the command above within telehack is the most direct way to access AEGIS.

 2. https://www.telehack.com/u/drtac7
    - I also keep an updated copy of AEGIS here